-Whether you chose to spend your undergrad years exploring the ritual ceremonies of Amazonians, immersing yourself in Chaucer and Langland, or grappling with some insoluble questions existentielles, you can still come to the law via a one-year conversion course known as the Graduate Diploma in Law (GDL).
+Whether your undergraduate degree is in history, biology, cheesemaking or TikTok studies, you can still come to the law via a one-year conversion course, traditionally known as the Graduate Diploma in Law or GDL.

 The GDL is essentially a crash law degree designed to bring you up to the required standard in the core legal subjects that are typically taught in the first two years of an LLB – that's two years condensed into one.
 Taken full-time it lasts a minimum of 36 weeks and can demand up to 45 hours of lectures, tutorials and personal study each week.
 It's possible to take the course part-time over two years, and you'll find course providers offer a surprisingly wide range of flexible study options, from distance learning to weekends and evening-only classes.